TheCatOfHs/sccop/README.md

 ### Define a Customized Search File

-To run SCCOP, you will need to define a customized dataset.
-Note that this is required for both training and predicting.
+To run SCCOP, you will need to define a customized initial search file, i.e., the `global_var.py` should be:

-Before defining a customized dataset, you will need:

-The structure of the `root_dir` should be:

 ```diff
 [Grid]